 If you answered yes to any of the above questions then you’re going to find this article with these medicine ball drills incredibly valuable.
 In fact, I will guarantee you will completely transform the way you move and feel about your fitness and strength program after applying what’s here in this article to your current training game.

-- Are you training your body to eliminate weak links?
+- Have you been training your body to eliminate weak links?

 - Are you currently battling with injury and tweaks throughout your body?